Skip to content

 For many American readers, the use of “commonwealth” suggests a special political identity, as in the former British Commonwealth, now the Commonwealth of Nations.
 This is a group of 53 independent nations which have chosen to be members of this multinational organization.
 “Commonwealth” has no such meaning in the names of the U.S. states and territories which use the term.

-We’ve noticed a growing tendency to use the legally accurate term “territory” rather than “the Commonwealth of Puerto Rico.”
 But noticing a trend is not enough.
 We checked into Big Data to make sure.
-Click the screenshots below to see larger versions.

-Google found 159,000 mentions of the territory of Puerto Rico in news reports:
+In 2015, Google found 159,000 mentions of the territory of Puerto Rico in news reports:

 territory-count